jvargh7/jvargh7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Research Professor at the <a href="https://diabetes.emory.edu/" target="_blank">Emory Global Diabetes Research Center</a> and <a href="https://www.sph.emory.edu/departments/gh/index.html" target="_blank">Hubert Department of Global Health</a>.
+I currently co-lead the <a href = "https://diabetes.emory.edu/accelerator" target = "_blank">EGDRC Diabetes Translational Accelerator</a> to support PhD students and Advisors in launching their dissertation as a startup.

 ###  Student Opportunities
 My current projects are on the <b><a href="/projects"> projects</a></b> page.
 I enjoy working with driven and curious <u>Undergraduate</u>, <u>Masters</u> and <u>Doctoral</u> students.
 Given the nature of the projects I work on, some prior coursework and demonstrating proficiency in programming is ideal.
 I am happy to [**meet**](https://calendly.com/jvargh7/general) and discuss how we can work together.